tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: need to sort out how to deal with validate() check on on writing
 		- DONE: move validate() 'take liquid' error to class Liquid take() method
 		- INPROC: create context-specific default verb errors in ViewOnly
+		- TBD: general error for Writing: "That's laudably creative but, truth be told, the only thing you can really do with {writing} is to read it."
 		- TBD: push remaining specific errors out of of validate
 			- TBD: obj no visible error
 				- TBD: in ViewOnly, create obj_not_visible_error(self, active_gs):